 The roasted garlic cloves will slide right out of the head when you squeeze them.

-Our beet salad can be served hot or cold and is delicious when served with some of our other gluten-free Passover recipes, especially our Cauliflower Fried Rice, beautiful Coconut Ginger Carrot Rice, or our protein-rich Quinoa Tabouleh.
+Our roasted beet salad can be served hot or cold and is delicious when served with some of our other gluten-free Passover recipes, especially our Cauliflower Fried Rice, beautiful Coconut Ginger Carrot Rice, or our protein-rich Quinoa Tabouleh.
 If you love the taste of beets, but worry about tablecloth stains, follow our lead.
 We like to use a large platter under our serving bowl to help minimize the risk of accidents.

 Heart-healthy and abundant in nutrients, beets are a great superfood.
 They are rich in nitrates which help calm and dilate blood vessels that can then deliver super-oxygenated blood to the body, and beets contain high levels of betaine and Vitamin B folate which help to lower blood pressure.
 Beets also lower levels of homocysteine, the amino acid that causes artery damage and heart disease.